-I will say, that food-wise, one of the main intentions of my trip was to visit the city of Asheville.
-About twenty years ago, in an issue of the magazine Vegetarian Times, I read an article describing Asheville as one of the top vegetarian-oriented places in the country.
+Food-wise, one of the main intentions of my trip was to visit Asheville, North Carolina.
+About twenty years ago, in an issue of Vegetarian Times, I read an article describing the city as one of the top vegetarian-oriented places in the country.
 Against a backdrop of the mountains and art deco architecture, the photos of this beautiful city enchanted me.
 Though the food culture in this country has changed radically since that time, and natural food and vegetarian options are available in many, even unexpected locations, I still considered Asheville a sort of mecca that I needed to make a pilgrimage to.

 It had been recommended to me to eat at a restaurant called the Laughing Seed Cafe.
 Some details of time, place and meeting a friend shifted my loci a few blocks over which resulted in us eating at a relatively new restaurant called Boca, which was wonderfully delicious.
-But, I was able to see the Laughing Seed, which describes itself as ‘Revolutionary Vegetarian’ and to get a copy of its Take-Out Menu.
+But later, I did pass by the Laughing Seed, which describes itself as ‘Revolutionary Vegetarian’ and got a copy of its Take-Out Menu.

 Now, back home, I am curled up on my couch with the menu.
 Each of its many offerings sings to my soul as does the small print explanation of its name.
 Apparently, legend has it, that the Indonesian Laughing Seed plant was sacred to the people of the Spice Islands.
 When eaten, the people were intoxicated with laughter and were able to speak with the gods.
 This wondrous food satisfied the appetite, creating a sense of fullness and well-being which lasted for many days.